Olufunmi-Akin/Internship_Task_4/README.md

 ### Task : Create a Dashboard to Summarize Agent Data (User Operations & Performance Dashboard)

 ### Objective
 This task involves building a dashboard in Looker that summarizes key metrics and attributes related to agents and users.
-The dashboard should would include relevant filters, user segmentation, and performance indicators.
+The dashboard would include relevant filters, user segmentation, and performance indicators.
 The purpose is to provide a centralized view of agent distribution, stock holding, product sales, and role-based breakdowns.

 ### Data Sources
 Explore: users_all from the Pro model